-- 23. effects of the work on the natural and cultural heritage, including effects on important archaeological assets; - 24. potential effects on the current use of land as well as aquatic and land resources used by Aboriginal communities for traditional purposes; - 25. effects on the visual environment and changes to the aesthetic quality of the landscapes; - 26. effects on public and community service infrastructures such as roads, railroads, water supplies, public safety services; - 27. anticipated changes to traffic (e.g., type, and volume) on local highways during the construction and operation of the project.
+- 24. effects of the work on the natural and cultural heritage, including effects on important archaeological assets; - 25. potential effects on the current use of lands and resources used for traditional purposes by aboriginal persons; - 26. effects on the visual environment and changes to the aesthetic quality of the landscapes; - 27. effects on public and community service infrastructures such as roads, railways, water supplies, public safety services; - 28. anticipated changes to traffic (e.g., type, and volume) on local highways during the construction and operation of the project.
 Discuss any effect expected on the primary and secondary highway system and other regional roads.
-Consider other existing and planned operations in the region; - 28. the secondary effects that may result from linear development (e.g. secondary trails, increase in recreational users (e.g. anglers); - 29. the effects of road maintenance on the nearby environmental components; - 30. effects on the integrity of the Suffield National Wildlife Area (NWA) and the ability of the NWA to act as a research location for measuring the effects of land use activities on a native prairie ecosystem; - 31. if surface water withdrawals is considered, the effects of water withdrawal on users who have existing approvals, permits or licenses; - 32. local, regional and provincial economic spin-offs associated with the project and other economic factors (positive and negative) that affect the population (job opportunities, development of related services, local procurement, land and property values) as well as businesses and local government; - 33. the potential effects of the project on land uses, including: - o anticipated effects on grazing; - o any anticipated effects related to changes in public access (e.g. by workers, operators, field technicians, etc.); - o identification of any land use policies and resource management initiatives, including those that pertain to the "protected area designation" of the study area and discuss how the proposed development will be consistent with the intent of the guidelines and objectives of these initiatives; - o the implications of those land and resource use policies, including any constraints to development; - 34. the potential effects on unique sites or special features including Special Places candidate sites, Environmentally Sensitive Areas, reserves or other protected areas;
+Consider other existing and planned operations in the region; - 29. the effects of road maintenance on the nearby environmental components; - 30. effects on the integrity of the Suffield NWA and its ability to serve as a research control location for measuring the effects of land use activities on a native prairie ecosystem; - 31. if surface water withdrawal is considered, the effects of water withdrawal on users who have existing approvals, permits or licenses; - 32. local, regional and provincial economic spin-offs associated with the project and other economic factors (positive and negative) that affect the population (job opportunities, development of related services, local procurement, land and property values) as well as businesses and local government; - 33. the potential effects of the project on land uses, including: - o anticipated effects on grazing; - o any anticipated effects related to changes in public access (e.g. by workers, operators, field technicians, etc.); - o identification of any land use policies and resource management initiatives, including those that pertain to the "protected area designation" of the study area and discuss how the proposed development will be consistent with the intent of the guidelines and objectives of these initiatives; - o the implications of the above mentioned land and resource use policies, including any constraints to development; - 34. the potential effects on unique sites or special features including Special Places candidate sites, Environmentally Sensitive Areas, reserves or protected areas;